lasseUrban/sdhci/README.md

 ---
 ## Documentation
+The SDHCI model can execute normal Peripheral Input/Output (PIO) and DMA data transactions.
+DMA is used by default because it is much faster than PIO.
+To disable DMA transactions you can use `-c system.sdhci.DMA_enabled=0`.

 For more technical implementation details see [sdhci.md](https://github.com/lasseUrban/vcml/blob/SDHCI_dev/doc/models/sdhci.md) or write me an email to get insight to my bachelor thesis.

 ---